ishivvers/FlipperPhoto/README.md

  - Insert result into a MySQL database for easy querying.
    - This database has been interfaced with the Berkeley [SNDB](http://heracles.astro.berkeley.edu/sndb/)

+## Usage:

+ - Once installed, this code provides the ``flipprun`` command, which works well to run one file at a time.
+For example:

+    ``flipprun -o /path/to/output/folder -t kait /path/to/input/file.fits``

+ - This repo also includes two example bash scripts, which provide the best way to run on large sets of files.
+(The ''recursive'' option in ``flipprun`` fails on large folders.)
+For example:

+    ``./FPKaitFolder.sh /path/to/input/folder/ /path/to/output/folder/``

 ## Installation:

  1. Clone this repository.